acm-uiuc/groot-users-service/README.md

 ```
 cp secrets.yaml.template secrets.yaml
-cp database.yaml.template database.yaml
 ```

 ## Create databases

-You need to login to `mysql`, and create the database names for your development and test environments and fill it in the `database.yaml`.
+You need to login to `mysql`, and create the database names for your development and test environments and fill it in `secrets.yaml`.
 For example,

 In `mysql`:
 ```